Foster Care Licensing Requirements: What You Need to Qualify

 "Our income isn't high enough."
 There is no specific income requirement.
 The question is whether you can support your current household without the foster stipend.
 If you can, income level is generally not a barrier.

 "We're too old."
-No upper age limit applies.
-Agencies may consider whether your age is appropriate for the age of children you're requesting, but many people in their 50s and 60s are successfully licensed.
+Upper-age rules and agency assessment vary.
+Agencies may consider whether your age is appropriate for the age of children you're requesting and your expected health over the foster care period.

 "We've been in therapy."
 A history of therapy is not a disqualifier.
 In fact, demonstrated willingness to use mental health support is often viewed favorably — it suggests self-awareness and a willingness to seek help when needed.